top of page

 6. Sharing your Information

 The personal information we collect about you will mainly be used by our staff and volunteers at WITW so that they can keep you informed about our events, campaigns, news or promotional activity.
-We will never sell or share your personal information with organisations so that they can contact you for any marketing activities.
+If you choose to join a WhatsApp group for one of our activities, your contact details will be visible to other members of that group while you remain in it.

 WITW may however share your information with our trusted partners and suppliers who work with us on or on our behalf to deliver our services, but processing of this information is always carried out under our instruction.
 For example, if attending an event, your name may be sent to caterers, planners or hosts to help arrange access, seating and table plans.
 Some other examples of where we may share your information are with external platforms like Mailchimp, which only have access to the minimal details needed to send a communication or newsletter.
 We enter into contracts with these service providers that require them to comply with Data Protection Laws and ensure that they have appropriate controls in place to secure your information, that they delete it when they no longer need it and never use it for any other purposes.